althafvly/AmlogicKitchen/README.md

 <b>NOTE:</b>

-- Windows scripts are deprecated and not maintained (Feel free to do PRs).
-- Only rockchip and amlogic supported in windows.
-- Some binaries for windows are too old/missing.
-Always try to use Linux or wsl (Ubuntu) in windows.
 - Ignore some errors with DTB (some conditions are missing), decompiling/compiling dtb should work fine.
 - This tool is only tested in some firmwares, devices and processors.
 - There's no guarantee that packed flashable zip or Amlogic/Rockchip image will flash successfully.
-- This tool is only tested on windows and Linux (Ubuntu) machines.
+- This tool is only tested Linux (Ubuntu) machines.
 Even if it works on any other platform, there's no can't guarantee for full functionality.
-  (Most of the binaries are compiled for Linux x86_64 and windows 64bit - using gnuwin64 and cygwin)
+  (Most of the binaries are compiled for Linux x86_64)

 # Credits: